avalon60/OraTAPI/README.md

 Used to create/edit/delete or store named database connections.Database connections are stored, encrypted, in a local store.

 ```
+Here’s a revised version of your sentence with improved grammar and clarity:

-The `-n/--name` option is mandatory in conjunction with all other options, with the exception of the `-l/--list` option.
-Also the `-c/--create`, `-e/--edit`, `-d/--delete` options are mutually exclusive.
+The `-n/--name` option is mandatory when used with all other options, except for the `-l/--list` option.
+Additionally, the `-c/--create`, `-e/--edit`, and `-d/--delete` options are mutually exclusive.

-Connection credentials are stored with 256 bit AES encryption, to a local store, at: `<USER_HOME_DIR>/.OraTAPI/dsn_credentials.ini`.
+Connection credentials are stored with 256-bit AES encryption, to a local store, at: `<USER_HOME_DIR>/.OraTAPI/dsn_credentials.ini`.

 <b>NOTE: The credentials store is non-transportable.
 If you try to use it on a computer on which it was not maintained, the decryption will fail.</b>